 All pupils study Art and Design for the first three years.
 The aim of the course is to enable the girls to develop the ability to appreciate the visual world and to respond in a personal and creative way.
 To this end pupils have the opportunity to work using a variety of subject matter and media and will develop skills to interpret and convey ideas and feelings using art, craft and design.
 They also develop imaginative and creative powers and experimental, analytical and documenting skills.
 Pupils acquire a specialist vocabulary and the knowledge and understanding of the place of art, craft and design in history and in contemporary society.

 Gallery visits and workshops facilitate an appreciation of work from firsthand experience and foster a love of art in a variety of genres and styles from a range of cultures.

-During the Remove and Lower Fourth the Art Curriculum is focused on giving pupils a comprehensive understanding of the basic elements of the subject: line, shape, form, colour, tone, pattern, and texture.
+During Remove and Lower Fourth, the art curriculum is focused on giving pupils a comprehensive understanding of the basic elements of the subject: line, shape, form, colour, tone, pattern, and texture.
 Pupils acquire sound technical skills and are taught how to demonstrate control of materials so that they can handle them inventively to communicate their ideas in visual and tactile form.